 The results of this study show that organizational factors which are claimed by a number of empiricists as determinants of controllability principle implementation do not seem to influence the implementation of the controllability principle directly.
 Rather, endogenous variables such as risk attitude, moral hazard, and correlation of signals seem to be determinants of varying degree of controllability principle implementation.
 In terms of optimal allocation of noncontrollable costs among organizations, the strength of risk aversion, moral hazard, and correlation between revenues and costs are factors that differentiate the controllability principle in practice vis-a-vis theoretic propositions.
 Factors which may affect these endogenous variables provide an opportunity to suggest several hypotheses.

 As an extension of this dissertation, hypotheses suggested here (about interorganizational and intraorganizational differences) can be tested based on survey data regarding direct endogenous factors.
 But data collection about the risk attitude of a principal and an agent, moral hazard of a principal and an agent, and correlation needs extended research.
 In addition, other than the autonomy variable that is tested here, other exogenous environmental organizational variables can be included into this model as test variables.
 Lastly, the research on the relationship between exogenous and endogenous factors will also clear the inability of exogenous variables to explain interorganizational difference of the controllability principle implementation.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Hwang, Kookjae, "Noncontrollable factors in the performance evaluation of profit center managers under divisionalized organization environment (research on the determinants of interorganizational differences in controllability principle implementation)" (1996).
 Business Administration - Dissertations.
-Paper 66.
+66.